-If you’ve ever tried to return a product to Apple or Amazon, then you probably know how Shirley Justice feels.
+If you’ve ever tried to return a product to Amazon, then you probably know how Shirley Justice feels.

 Most product returns are uneventful.
 You send the item back in its original packaging, you get a refund or exchange.

 She bought an Apple Watch Series 7 from Amazon on Prime Day, Amazon’s 48-hour sale.
 But Amazon sent her a dead watch.
 She returned the timepiece, but Amazon sent her another Apple watch that didn’t work.

 Justice then asked for a refund, but Amazon refused.
 The reason?
 She had too many returns.

 I’m not making this up.

 So how do you return a product the right way?
 We get many questions about Apple and Amazon returns, so I’ll focus on the oddities and complexities of product returns.
 I’ll also offer a few foolproof strategies to ensure your next product return is successful.
 And I’ll let you know what happened to Justice’s Apple Watch return.

 What’s the problem with this Apple product return?